(Bonds) Security deposits

 The resolution: The tenant reviews the list of repairs to be done.
 The tenant believes many of these repairs are from normal wear and tear.
 The tenant and landlord agree to split the repair costs.
 The tenant is refunded half the original security deposit (bond).

-You can speak to someone in person by calling us on 13 VSBC (138722) or emailing us with an enquiry.
+You can speak to us by calling 13 8722 or email us with an enquiry.